 Immediate intervention for anaphylaxis is the removal of the causative agent, although it is not always feasible.
-Once first sign of reaction occur, immediately stop/discontinue any drug, infusion and/or transfusion suspected of causing the allergic reaction.
+Once the first sign of reaction occurs, immediately stop/discontinue any drug, infusion, and/or transfusion suspected of causing the allergic reaction.
 Remove the stinger after a bee sting.
 For food-induced anaphylaxis, force vomiting is not recommended because of the possibility of aspiration due to esophageal edema.
 Do not delay definitive treatment if removing the trigger is not possible (Soar et al, 2008; NHTA, 1990).

-Patient should be placed in a comfortable position to promote ventilation and circulation.
-Patient with airway and breathing problems may assume fowler’s position for maximal breathing (for early stage), unless not contraindicated, e.g. hypovolemia and hypotension (late stage).
-Lying flat with or without leg elevation or trendelenburg position is helpful for patients with hypotension and other circulatory problems.
-Patient with anaphylactic shock should not be placed on sitting and never on standing up, as these can deteriorate patient’s condition leading to cardiac arrest.
+Patients should be placed in a comfortable position to promote ventilation and circulation.
+Patients with airway and breathing problems may assume fowler’s position for maximal breathing (for early-stage), unless not contraindicated, e.g. hypovolemia and hypotension (late-stage).
+Lying flat with or without leg elevation or Trendelenburg position is helpful for patients with hypotension and other circulatory problems.
+Patients with anaphylactic shock should not be placed on sitting and never on standing up, as these can deteriorate the patient’s condition leading to cardiac arrest.
 Victims that are breathing and unconscious should be place on their side, recovery position.
 Pregnant patients should lie on their left side to prevent caval compression (Soar et al, 2008; NHTA, 1990).
-In the study of Zhao et al (2007), it was concluded that the head-down tilt posture (trendelenburg position) can facilitate venous return from the splanchnic organs and lower extremities and is recommended for the treatment of hypotension in anaphylactic shock.
+In the study of Zhao et al (2007), it was concluded that the head-down tilt posture (Trendelenburg position) can facilitate venous return from the splanchnic organs and lower extremities and is recommended for the treatment of hypotension in anaphylactic shock.

 Assist on Ventilation and Advanced Airway